kwenamokgohlwa/io-dino/README.md

 3. From your Terminal - Install Gatsby CLI globally then Run the Development Environment.

-Gatsby is a framework built on top of React with essential features.
+Gatsby is a framework built on top of React with essential features that make life easier.

 ```
 npm install -g gatsby-cli